 7. Invite contact to get yourself a free kick

-Once you start getting more experienced a shielding the ball in soccer you will have a better understanding of when you might be able to win a free-kick.
+Once you start getting more experienced shielding the ball in soccer you will have a better understanding of when you might be able to win a free kick.

 This tactic will be especially useful if you do not have many options on the ball and are surrounded by opposition players.

-If you know an opposing player is charging towards you and for you to brace for the contact while you are shielding the ball you can turn you back at the last minute so they knock you over.
+If you know an opposing player is charging toward you and for you to brace for the contact while you are shielding the ball you can turn your back at the last minute so they knock you over.

 Here are some of my 4 favorite soccer drills that I use to help teach my players how to correctly shield the ball in soccer.

 The purpose of this soccer drill is to encourage players to compete and win the ball, in a game realistic scenario.

 It will also teach them how to adjust their body and how they can move the ball to ensure it stays as far away from the defender as possible.

 - 1 soccer ball per pair

 Set up your area and ensure that all players are in pairs or groups of three with one soccer ball in the group of players.